Frequently Asked Questions

 about classes, enrolling and NBW

-Jenny has invented a systematic course, where you start right from the start in Stage 1 (if you want to) for absolute beginners, where you'll learn everything you need to know...working up through the stages (grades) to intermediate stage 4.
+Jenny has invented a systematic and structured course, where you start right from the start in Stage 1 (if you want to) for absolute beginners, where you'll learn everything you need to know...working up through the stages (grades) to intermediate stage 4.

 EAch lesson Jenny discusses the day's subject, demonstrates it, has exercises for you to participate in, and then a painting for you to practice the subject in.
 Each lesson / term builds on the ones before it.
 By Stage 4 you should be able to paint nice paintings independently.